SEE-GEO/regn/doc/source/jupyter_notebook.rst

-Remote access to Jupyter Notebooks
+Remote access to jupyter notebooks
 ==================================

 Jupyter notebooks are extremely convenient to work with in a remote